 Are you trying to decide between whole life insurance and term life?
 Understanding the differences between term life vs whole life is a great first step in the life insurance buying process.
+Choosing the wrong policy can be a potential disaster.
+Let’s learn how to avoid that.

 In this post, we will go over the top reasons Whole Life insurance might be a better purchase compared to term life.